0chain/0chain/code/go/0chain.net/conductor/README.md

 ## Code structure

 The conductor code is located in `code/go/0chain.net/conductor`.
-Here we highlight the next directories:
+Next directories importance is highlighted.

 * `cases` - has all test cases that should be linked to directives in `config`.
 These test cases are executed on directive `make_test_case_check`.
 * `conductor` - has all features related to reading test file and the directives instructions.